 Quality phytosanitary treatments

-Lower the risk of a mistake and better quality at lower cost and full traceability
+Lower the risk of a mistake and assure a better quality at lower cost and full traceability

 - Check the weather conditions before and during the treatment (Air temperature and humidity, Delta T, rain, Wind speed)

 - Verify the correct pulverization of the drops according to the temperature and wind conditions (larger drops in the presence of high temperatures and breezes)

 - convective air movements (e.g. on hot spring-summer afternoons) occur